a6xiz/comfyui-mobile-webui/README.md

 <img width="414" height="939" alt="image" src="https://github.com/user-attachments/assets/29296400-1383-4bfe-a10a-afb93aa6c48e" />

 ## disclaimer
-this is ai generated script and i dont own it, run this on your won risk i dont know how to code tho everything i previewed the scripts nothing look dangerous and it only localy through the home wifi and  work even with no internet.
+this is ai generated script and i dont own it, run this on your own risk i dont know how to code tho everything i previewed the scripts nothing look dangerous and it only localy through the home wifi and  work even with no internet.

-## PRE_RUN
+## PRE_RUN (nedded to allow comfyui backend to connect)
 go to your comfyui main path for example mine is ( F:\ComfyUI_windows_portable ) in the folder there is run_nvidia_gpu.bat or the bat you run most of the time